[Hinews] [Physician's Column] By Lee Dong Youp, Champodonamu Hospital

 Early diagnosis is critical.
 Untreated disc herniation can impair daily activities and work performance, and in severe cases, may lead to lower limb paralysis.
 Persistent lower back pain or radiating leg pain warrants prompt medical evaluation with diagnostic imaging.

-Rather than dismissing back pain as fleeting, identifying its cause early prevents long-term complications and costly treatments.
+Rather than brushing off back pain as temporary, identifying the underlying cause early prevents long-term complications and costly treatments.
 Professionals who spend extended periods seated should prioritize spinal health and seek care at facilities with comprehensive diagnostic and treatment systems.

 저작권자 © Hinews 무단전재 및 재배포 금지